OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 {pagebreak}

-**Purpose:** The following handbook  consists of compiled  guidelines for employees  to reference when considering legal rights as an individual with a mental health impairment, including direction from the Equal Employment Opportunity Commision (EEOC) regarding  the Americans with Disabilities Act (ADA).
+**Purpose:** The following handbook consists of compiled guidelines for employees to reference when considering legal rights as an individual with a mental health impairment, including direction from the Equal Employment Opportunity Commission (EEOC) regarding the Americans with Disabilities Act (ADA).

 {pagebreak}

-# Section I: The ADA Act - Your Employment Rights as an Individual with a Disability
+# Section I: The ADA - Your Employment Rights as an Individual With a Disability

 [The Americans with Disabilities Act of 1990](https://www.eeoc.gov/laws/statutes/ada.cfm) (ADA) makes it unlawful to discriminate in employment against a qualified individual with a disability.
-The ADA also outlaws discrimination against individuals with disabilities in State and local government services, public accommodations, transportation and telecommunications.
+The ADA also outlaws discrimination against individuals with disabilities in State and local government services, public accommodations, transportation, and telecommunications.
 This booklet explains the part of the ADA that prohibits job discrimination.
-This part of the law is enforced by the U.S. Equal Employment Opportunity Commission and State and local civil rights enforcement agencies that work with the Commission.
+This part of the law is enforced by the U.S. Equal Employment Opportunity Commission and State and local civil rights enforcement agencies that work with the EEOC.

-## What Employers Are Covered by the ADA?
+## Which Employers Are Covered by the ADA?

 Job discrimination against people with disabilities is illegal if practiced by: